-Coffee induces a series of digestive effects, including gastrin release, increased gastric acid secretion, prolonged relaxation of the stomach, and increased rectum and colonic activity (thus helping with to keep the bowel moving).
-Because of these physiological changes, coffee is often blamed for some gastrointestinal discomfort such as dyspepsia, diarrhea, and GERD.
+Coffee induces a series of digestive effects, including gastrin release, increased gastric acid secretion, prolonged relaxation of the stomach, and increased rectum and colonic activity (thus helping to keep the bowel moving).
+Because of these physiological changes, coffee is often blamed for gastrointestinal discomforts such as dyspepsia, diarrhea, and GERD.
 Some people feel that it helps ease constipation, cramps, and gas.
-Among these claims, the only one with scientific proof is the prevalence of acid reflux and heartburn among excessive coffee drinkers.
+Among these claims, the only scientific proof is the prevalence of acid reflux and heartburn among excessive coffee drinkers.
 It’s definitely on the DO NOT DRINK list for acidic conditions.
-However, there are many who find that switching to cold brew coffee which is 75% lower in acid, makes a big difference.
-But honestly, if it wrecks your stomach, better to just leave it alone.
+However, many find that switching to cold brew coffee which is 75% lower in acid, makes a big difference.
+But honestly, if it wrecks your stomach, better to leave it alone.
 Use something like Adaptogen for a boost in the morning.

 Coffee and metabolism

 Aside from digestion, coffee also influences metabolism.
-Metabolism is a series of chemical processes which changes food into energy, but also goes beyond that to breaking down old cells and building new ones and basically keeps everything working.
-According to various studies, coffee consumption has an impact on fasting glucose metabolism, calcium absorption, lipolysis, and energy release.
+Metabolism is a series of chemical processes that change food into energy and go beyond that to break down old cells and build new ones, and basically keep everything working.
+According to various studies, coffee consumption impacts fasting glucose metabolism, calcium absorption, lipolysis, and energy release.

-Although the exact impacts of coffee in insulin resistance or diabetes are not yet defined, few studies show that there is a relationship between the two.
-At this point, it’s difficult to conclude that it’s a good thing since evidences from studies are very different and sometimes even contradicting.
-Caffeine in coffee is also said to increase presence of calcium in the urine and feces which may deteriorate calcium balance as illustrated in some animal studies.
-As for its effect on lipolysis, coffee improves breakdown of fats.
+Although the exact impacts of coffee on insulin resistance or diabetes are not yet defined, few studies show a relationship between the two.
+At this point, it’s difficult to conclude that it’s a good thing since pieces of evidence from studies are very different and sometimes even contradicting.
+Caffeine in coffee is also said to increase the presence of calcium in the urine and feces, which may deteriorate calcium balance, as illustrated in some animal studies.
+As for its effect on lipolysis, coffee improves the breakdown of fats.
 As a lipolytic agent, caffeine in coffee helps spare the utilization of stored glycogen during moderate exercise, thus increasing endurance.
 Caffeine is also said to burn hepatic fat.
 Lastly, coffee’s impact on energy release may help boost physical and cognitive performance.

 3. Coffee may help support the liver

 Bile flow is also positively influenced by the intake of coffee.
-In a study on the effects of coffee on the duodenal transport and bile excretion in rats, they found out that regular coffee intake may increase the bile flow rate by as much as 45%.
-This helps in the prevention of biliary sludge which is commonly how a number of gallbladder diseases start.
-Some studies also prove the association of coffee consumption to a lower risk in a variety of liver diseases like liver cancer, cirrhosis, and non-alcoholic fatty liver disease (NAFLD).
+In a study on the effects of coffee on duodenal transport and bile excretion in rats, they found out that regular coffee intake may increase the bile flow rate by as much as 45%.
+This helps prevent biliary sludge, which is commonly how several gallbladder diseases start.
+Some studies also prove the association of coffee consumption to lower risk in various liver diseases like liver cancer, cirrhosis, and non-alcoholic fatty liver disease (NAFLD).

 4. Coffee is linked to increased cholesterol levels